Bleyddyn/Bleyddyn.github.io/_posts/2018-02-03-hyperparameters-1.md

     optimizer: RMSprop
     validation_split: 0.20

 All experiments except the first report validation accuracies for all five runs.
-The reported value is the max of the running mean, with a window of five samples.
+The reported value is the max of the running mean within a training run, with a window of five samples.

 ##  Experiment One